Aleutian Islands

 The islands, with their 57 volcanoes, form the northernmost part of the Pacific Ring of Fire.
-Physiographically, they are a distinct section of the larger Pacific Border province, which in turn is part of the larger Pacific Mountain System physiographic division.
-The islands are considered to be among the most geographically isolated areas in the North Pacific.
+Physiographically, they are a distinct section of the larger Pacific Border province, which, in turn, is part of the larger Pacific Mountain System physiographic division.
+The islands are considered to be among the most geographically isolated areas of the Northern Pacific.

-Battles and skirmishes occurred on the islands during the Aleutian Islands campaign of World War II.
-The Japanese landing and occupation of Kiska and Attu in June 1942 were the only two invasions of the United States during that war.
+Battles and skirmishes took place during the Aleutian Islands campaign of World War II.
+The Japanese landing and occupations of Kiska and Attu, in June of 1942, were one of only two invasions of the United States in North America during WWII; the Philippines, Guam and Wake Atoll, Pacific territories of the United States, were also invaded.

 Geology

 Motion between the Kula Plate and the North American Plate along the margin of the Bering Shelf (in the Bering Sea north of the Aleutian arc) ended in the early Eocene.
 The Aleutian Basin, the ocean floor north of the Aleutian arc, is the remainder of the Kula Plate that was trapped when volcanism and subduction jumped south to its current location at c.
 56 Ma.

-The Aleutian island arc, then, formed in the Early Eocene (55–50 Ma) when the subduction of the Pacific Plate under the North American Plate began.
+The Aleutian island arc formed in the Early Eocene (55–50 Ma) when the subduction of the Pacific Plate under the North American Plate began.
 The arc is made of separate blocks that have been rotated clockwise.
-The basement underlying the islands is made of three stratigraphic units: an Eocene layer of volcanic rock, an Oligocene—Miocene layer of marine sedimentary rock, and a Pliocene—Quaternary layer of sedimentary and igneous rock.
+The basement underlying the islands is made of three stratigraphic units: an Eocene layer of volcanic rock, an Oligocene–Miocene layer of marine sedimentary rock, and a Pliocene–Quaternary layer of sedimentary and igneous rock.